How to Find And Replace in Word (Step-by-Step)

 In this article, you will learn how to find and replace in Word, including how to use advanced search functions to find and replace exactly what you want.

 This handy tool will find all instances of a word, number, or phrase in your Word document and change it in a single click.
-It is really beneficial for bulk changes in your document and most people don’t even know this feature exists.
+It is beneficial for bulk changes in your document and most people don’t even know this feature exists.

 By using the advanced settings in the Find and Replace Dialog box you can replace not only words but punctuation, capitalization, and more.